- What are Dry Eye Symptoms?

 It can also be caused by not blinking enough during sleep, or by not producing enough tears during sleep.

-Running an air humidifier at night while you sleep might help your dry eye symptoms, but you should contact an eye specialist to learn more.
+Running an air humidifier at night while you sleep might help your symptoms, but you should contact an eye specialist to learn more.